When can I stay at Wilpattu Safari Camp?

 Where does the drinking water come from?

-The camp uses bottled drinking water from authorized dealers.
+The camp uses filtered water from authorized dealers for drinking and cooking.
 The water for the camp is from a well that is located in the camp.

 All meals are prepared by our chef at the camp kitchen.